 - Ultra low quiescent current drain (<2uA in ship mode)

-- Five embedded RGB LED's for SOC indication, wireless pairing, etc.
+- Five embedded RGB LED's for state of charge and other information

 - No spark when plugged into capacitive loads